WilliamMurray-research/tier1-emergence-papers/README.md

-Absolutely — here is a **clean, authoritative, GitHub‑appropriate README rewrite** that reflects the *current state of the programme*, including the new **experimental paper**.
-It stays concise, structured, and professional — exactly what a research repository needs.

-You can paste this directly into your README.md.

----

 # **Tier 1 Emergence Framework — Research Corpus**

 The **Tier 1 Emergence Framework** is a multi‑disciplinary research programme that develops a new ontology for systemic evolution and artificial general intelligence.
 By synthesising high‑energy physics, non‑Euclidean geometry, and information theory, the framework identifies the mechanical and topological **critical points** where systems transition from linear growth to autonomous, self‑sustaining emergence.